 • This definition must be shared between the staff and supervisor.

 One-Minute Goals are about setting goals that can fit in 1 page, and be reviewed daily in less than 1 minute every day.
-In the book or our full book summary, we outline how to use One-Minute Goals effectively, including how to develop and review them, and facilitate self-management in your staff.
+In the book or our full 9-page summary, we outline how to use One-Minute Goals effectively, including how to develop and review them, and facilitate self-management in your staff.